netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 # _aWORDZa_

+meanz_: actual_actz_of_wordz.
 alias_: actual_act_of_wordz, awordz, wordz, awordza.
-meanz_: actual_actz_of_wordz.

 pronounced_: ah-words-ah.
-goalz_: ai_mapz_to_axi
+goalz_: ai_mapz_to_asymbolza and ai_mapz_to_axi.

 ---

 ## What is aWORDZa?

-aWordza is a ontology and taxonomy generator.
-Set as a WORD_GAME, to solve the ai problem of generating articulated context_metadata for large language models.
-It takes a unique design approach, with innovative design principles - for amazing results.
+aWordza is a WORD_GAME, designed to solve the ai problem of GENERATING articulated_context_metadata for large language models.

-In this third iteration of the Tokenizer Engine, the goal is to generate_better_words, and concepts_underneath_words, from a newly defined SYNTAX and NAMING CONVENTION, to most effectively maxmimize_contextual_clarity.
-For metadata_abstraction_comparison.
+goalz_: to generate_better_words, and concepts_underneath_words, with a new and improved SYNTAX and NAMING CONVENTION, for a unique and reliable source of ai training.

-And for future lexical NATURAL LANGUAGE PROCESSING engines in AI.
-Originally designed to rhyme song lyrics, then given new syntax, to be a taxonomy and ontology - and then on to something else. aWORDza_to_aSYMBOLza.
-All the information is here (somewhere).
-Enjoy. ~:)

 ### _aWORDaGAMEa_